HelpMe-Pls/react-ignition/README.md

 This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)

-***What I've Learnt***
+# What I've Learnt
 ## Introduction to React:
-• React
+– React
-– create-react-app bootstraps a React application
+• create-react-app bootstraps a React application
-* JSX mixes up HTML and JavaScript to define the output of React components in their render methods – components, instances and elements are different things in React – ReactDOM.render() is an entry point for a React application to hook React into the DOM – built-in JavaScript functionalities can be used in JSX
+* JSX mixes up HTML and JavaScript to define the output of React components in their render methods
+• components, instances and elements are different things in React
+• ReactDOM.render() is an entry point for a React application to hook React into the DOM
+• built-in JavaScript functionalities can be used in JSX
 * map can be used to render a list of items as HTML elements

 • ES6
-– variable declarations with const and let can be used for specific use cases
+• variable declarations with const and let can be used for specific use cases
 * use const over let in React applications
-– arrow functions can be used to keep your functions concise – classes are used to define components in React by extending them
+• arrow functions can be used to keep your functions concise
+• classes are used to define components in React by extending them

 ----------o0o----------

 ## Basics in React:
-• React
+– React
-**use this.state and setState() to manage your internal component state** – pass functions or class methods to your element handler – use forms and events in React to add interactions
+**use this.state and setState() to manage your internal component state**
+• pass functions or class methods to your element handler
+• use forms and events in React to add interactions
-* unidirectional data flow is an important concept in React – embrace controlled components
+* unidirectional data flow is an important concept in React
+• embrace controlled components
-– compose components with children and reusable components
+• compose components with children and reusable components
-* usage and implementation of ES6 class components and functional stateless components – approaches to style your components
+* usage and implementation of ES6 class components and functional stateless components
+• approaches to style your components

-• ES6
+– ES6
-– functions that are bound to a class are class methods **destructuring of objects and arrays**
+• functions that are bound to a class are class methods **destructuring of objects and arrays**
-– default parameters
+• default parameters

 • General
-– higher-order functions
+• higher-order functions

 ----------o0o----------

 ## API interactions:
-• React
+– React
-* ES6 class component lifecycle methods for different use cases – componentDidMount() for API interactions
+* ES6 class component lifecycle methods for different use cases
+• componentDidMount() for API interactions
 * conditional renderings
-– synthetic events on forms {preventDefault()}
+• synthetic events on forms {preventDefault()}
-– error handling
+• error handling
-– aborting a remote API request
+• aborting a remote API request

-• ES6 and beyond
+– ES6 and beyond
-– template strings to compose strings
+• template strings to compose strings
 * spread operator for immutable data structures **computed property names**
-– class fields
+• class fields

-• General
+– General
-– Hacker News API interaction
+• Hacker News API interaction
-– native fetch browser API
+• native fetch browser API
-– client- and server-side search
+• client- and server-side search
 * pagination of data
 * client-side caching
-– axios as an alternative for the native fetch API
+• axios as an alternative for the native fetch API

 ----------o0o----------

 ## Advanced React Components:
-• React
+– React
-– the ref attribute to reference DOM nodes **higher-order components are a common way to build advanced components** – implementation of advanced interactions in React
+• the ref attribute to reference DOM nodes **higher-order components are a common way to build advanced components**
+• implementation of advanced interactions in React
-– conditional classNames with a neat helper library
+• conditional classNames with a neat helper library

-• ES6
+– ES6
 * rest destructuring to split up objects and arrays

 ----------o0o----------

 ## State Management:
-• React
+– React
-– lift state management up and down to suitable components **setState can use a function to prevent stale state bugs** – existing external solutions (Redux or MobX) that help you to tame the state, read more about them
+• lift state management up and down to suitable components **setState can use a function to prevent stale state bugs**
+• existing external solutions (Redux or MobX) that help you to tame the state, read more about them